devicetree-org/devicetree-specification/source/flattened-format.rst

 ~~~~~~~~~~~~~~~~~

 The structure block is composed of a sequence of pieces, each beginning
-with a token, that is, a bigendian 32-bit integer.
+with a token, that is, a big-endian 32-bit integer.
 Some tokens are
 followed by extra data, the format of which is determined by the token
 value.
 All tokens shall be aligned on a 32-bit boundary, which may
 require padding bytes (with a value of 0x0) to be inserted after the